Table of Contents

 geo.enabled to false.

-Web notifications are rarely useful and many find it annoying.
+Web notifications are often not useful and many find it annoying.
 To disable it completely, change

 dom.webnotifications.enabled to false.

-WebGL is used for some online games, but it's also a security risk and can potentially be used for fingerprinting.
+WebGL is used for some graphical web apps and online games, but it’s also a security risk and can potentially be used for fingerprinting.
 Disable it by changing

 webgl.disabled to true.